mdsteiner/EFAtools/tests/testthat/_snaps/snapshots.md

       -- Scree plot ------------------------------------------------------------------
       Eigenvalues found using PCA, SMC, and EFA.

-      i Scree plot is a visual criterion; inspect the plot to identify the elbow.
+      i Scree plot is a visual criterion; call plot(x) to identify the elbow.

 ---